sagiegurari/envmnt/README.md

 <a name="usage"></a>
 ## Usage
-Simply include the library and invoke the various utility functions, for example:
+Simply include the library and invoke the various utility functions.

 **Get/Set/Remove environment variables**